•

 This topic focuses on the following questions: How can an organization achieve a high quality and sustainability of its leadership, ensure the alignment of its leaders with strategy implementation, manage the timely individual development of its leaders, and develop and consistently leverage leadership quality for competitive advantage?

-2 Individual leadership development - leading oneself and others
+2 Individual leadership development - leading self and leading others

 These topics focus on the following questions: How can an individual acquire outstanding expertise in a specific area of activity and maintain this level over time?
 How can a group of individuals implement a common concern quickly and sustainably?